Small kitchen ideas for maximising your home’s potential

-If you’re short on space to create your dream kitchen, take heed of these planning and design tips to ensure you’ve got room for everything you need.
+If you’re short on space to create your dream kitchen, these planning and design tips to ensure will help you get the most from a small floor plan.

-Large, open-plan kitchens may be the flavour of the month, but they’re sadly not an option for every homeowner.
+Large, open-plan kitchens may be en vogue right now, but they’re not a possibility for every home owner.

 However, no matter how small your kitchen space is, there’s still a way to create a style you love and maximise functionality.
 Try these top tips and get inspiration for how to get the most out of your compact kitchen.